takahirom/arbigent/README.md

 I categorized automated testing frameworks into five levels using the [SMURF](https://testing.googleblog.com/2024/10/smurf-beyond-test-pyramid.html) framework.
 Here's how Arbigent stacks up:

 *   **Speed (1/5):** Arbigent's speed is currently limited by the underlying AI technology and the need to interact with the application's UI in real-time.
 This makes it slower than traditional unit or integration tests.
+We can parallelize tests using the `--shard` option to speed up execution.
-*   **Maintainability (4/5):** Arbigent excels in maintainability.
-You can write tests in natural language (e.g., "Complete the tutorial"), making them resilient to UI changes.
-The task decomposition feature also reduces duplication, further enhancing maintainability.
-Maintenance can be done by non-engineers, thanks to the natural language interface.
+*   **Maintainability (4/5):** Arbigent promotes maintainability through natural language test definitions and task decomposition.
+More significantly, the underlying AI model can adapt to minor UI changes, minimizing the need to rewrite tests for every small update, thus reducing maintenance effort.
 *   **Utilization (1/5):** Arbigent requires both device resources (emulators or physical devices) and AI resources, which can be costly.
 *   **Reliability (3/5):** Arbigent has several features to improve reliability.
 It automatically waits during loading screens, handles unexpected dialogs, and even attempts self-correction.
 However, external factors like emulator flakiness can still impact reliability.
     *   Recently I found Arbigent has retry feature and can execute the scenario from the beginning.
 But, even without retry, Arbigent works fine without failures thanks to the flexibility of AI.